jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-4. Verify that when the admin user clicks on an extra's edit icon, they are taken to that extra's edit page.
+4. Verify that when the admin user clicks on an extra's edit icon, they are taken to the extra's edit page.

     - Outcome: Pass